-Private Advisory for the Emotional & Relational Complexities of Wealth
+Private Advisory for the Emotional & Relational Dimensions of Money

-This is a private advisory practice, distinct from financial planning or psychotherapy, for those seeking a more thoughtful and coherent relationship with wealth and with themselves within it.
+This is a private advisory practice, distinct from financial planning or psychotherapy, for those seeking a more coherent and internally congruent relationship with money – and with themselves within it.

 kate@kategrayson.com